This post may contain affiliate links. Please read our privacy policy.

 • Mix in the flour, pecans and salt.
 Mixing until just combined.

-• Roll about 1 tablespoon of dough (mine are a bit larger, see notes below) into balls and place on prepared baking sheet.
-The cookies can be placed quite close together since they do not spread during the baking process.
+• Roll about 1 to 1 1/2 tablespoons of the dough into balls and place on prepared baking sheet.
+I like to use my medium (1.5-tablespoon) cookie scoop to portion the dough, but you will get more cookies if you make them smaller.
+The cookies can be placed quite close together on the baking sheet since they do not spread during the baking process.

-• Bake in preheated oven for about 15 minutes – taking care not to over bake.
+• Bake in preheated oven for about 15 minutes, taking care not to over bake – the color of the cookies should barely have changed.
 Allow cookies to cool on baking pan until you are able to comfortably hold them in your hands.

 Notes

-- Yield will depend on the size that you roll your Snowball Cookies.
+• Exact yield will depend on the size that you roll your snowball cookies.

 Nutrition